monakate/git-tutorial/README.md

   - Person A & B: Clone the project via SSH.
 You can find the link for ssh by clicking the `clone or download` button.
 Once you've got the link, clone it in your local machines using the terminal.
   - Person A: Run `git fetch --all`
   - Person B: Open the `pairs.txt` file and follow the instructions given there.
 After doing so, commit your changes and push it to the master branch.
 Fix any conflict that you might encounter.
-  - Person A: Go to the original project (https://github.com/CjayBillones/git-tutorial)and send a `New Pull Request` to sync your repository's master branch with the owner's master branch.
+  - Person A: Go to the original project (https://github.com/CjayBillones/git-tutorial) and send a `New Pull Request` to sync your repository's master branch with the owner's master branch.

+2. Practicing git through hands-on experience

+  - Person A: Setup the HTML structure on all the HTML files.
+Commit then push your changes.
+  - Person B: Do the same thing but aside from setting up the HTML structure on all the HTML files, add a title in each file that corresponds to the filename (i.e. For the index.html, title should be "Git Activity" for the others, it should be "About | Git Activity", etc.).
+Commit then push your changes.
+  - From here on out, divide the tasks with your partner.
+The goal is to add contents in all the html files.
+However, you and your partner should both make changes in all the html files.
+If you eencounter conflicts, try to fix it on your own but if you're lost, you can ask your instructor for assistance.
+  - If you've decided to create different branches while working, make sure to also push the branches that you've created.
+You can do this by entering the command: git push origin <branch-name>.
+  - Once you've finished all changes you want to make, make sure that all branches are merged to the master branch.